-How AI chatbot ChatGBT measures up on Seattle knowledge
+How AI chatbot ChatGPT measures up on Seattle knowledge

 Q: Do people in Seattle use umbrellas?

-ChatGBT: Yes, many people in Seattle use umbrellas to protect themselves from the rain.
+ChatGPT: Yes, many people in Seattle use umbrellas to protect themselves from the rain.
 Seattle has a reputation for being a rainy city, and while it doesn’t rain all the time, there are definitely periods throughout the year when an umbrella can come in handy.
 Umbrellas are a common sight in Seattle, especially during the fall and winter months when the rain is more frequent.
 In addition to carrying an umbrella, many Seattle residents also wear rain jackets or other waterproof clothing to keep themselves dry during wet weather.

 Q: Do people in Seattle like Starbucks?

-ChatGBT: Yes, many people in Seattle enjoy Starbucks coffee.
+ChatGPT: Yes, many people in Seattle enjoy Starbucks coffee.
 Starbucks was founded in Seattle in 1971, and the city is often considered the birthplace of the global coffee culture.
 The company’s headquarters are still located in Seattle, and the city is home to many of its earliest and most iconic locations.
 In addition to its local roots, Starbucks is known for its high-quality coffee and convenient locations, which make it a popular choice among Seattle residents and visitors alike.

 Q: Do people dress to impress in Seattle?

-ChatGBT: It’s not common for people in Seattle to dress to impress in the same way that they might in other cities.
+ChatGPT: It’s not common for people in Seattle to dress to impress in the same way that they might in other cities.
 Seattle is known for its casual, laid-back atmosphere, and many people tend to dress in comfortable, practical clothing.
 While you may see some people dressed in business attire during the week, especially if they work in a corporate environment, it’s not unusual to see people wearing jeans, T-shirts and sneakers on a daily basis.
 Overall, people in Seattle tend to focus on comfort and functionality over fashion and appearances.

-I also wanted to see what ChatGBT would craft up as a tagline for Seattle.
+I also wanted to see what ChatGPT would craft up as a tagline for Seattle.
 About five seconds after asking, I got a list of 10 answers, of which these stood out:

 - “Seattle: where tech meets nature”

-Note: Correction: A previous version of this story misstated the name of the chatbot.